mhjensen/Physics321/README.md

 - Solution hw 5 as jupyter-notebook at https://github.com/mhjensen/Physics321/blob/master/doc/src/Homeworks/Solutions/solutionhw5.ipynb

 ### Week 9, March 1-5
-- Monday 3/1: Oscillations, driven oscillations and resonances
+- Monday 3/1: Damped Oscillations, driven oscillations and resonances
 - Wednesday 3/3:  Study day, no lectures
-- Friday 3/5: Fourier series and end of oscillation chapter
+- Friday 3/5: Resonances and start discussion of Fourier series.
+Discussion of first midterm.
-- Good reads are sections 5.5-5.8 of Taylor on oscillations.
+- Good reads are sections 5.4-5.7 of Taylor on oscillations.

 ### Week 10, March 8-12, 2021
-- Monday 3/8: Fourier series and oscillations
+- Monday 3/8: Fourier series and oscillations.
+Discussion of first midterm.
-- Wednesday 3/10: Discussiom of first midterm
+- Wednesday 3/10: Central forces and Discussion of first midterm.
 - Friday 3/12:  More discussions of first midterm and wrap up of oscillations part.
 Deadline first midterm at midnight.
-- Good reads are chapter 8 of Taylor and Lecture notes
+- Good reads are sections 5.7-5.8 and  8.2-8.4 of Taylor and Lecture notes

 ### Week 11, March  15-19, 2021
 - Monday 3/15:  Gravity and central force problems, center of mass coordinates.
 Lecture notes and Taylor chapter 8.
 7th homework due March 22